InnuendoPi/Brautomat32/README.en.md

 Pins connected to onboard flash and not recommended for GPIO use: CMD (IO11), CLK (IO6), SD0/SDD (IO7), SD1 (IO8), SD2 (IO9) and SD3 (IO10)

+## 🔉MP3 files

-_"Boxing Bell" (info), "Short School Bell" (error), "Ding sound effect" (warning) and "Success sound effect" (success) mp3 from Free Sounds Library_ [_http://www.freesoundslibrary.com_](http://www.freesoundslibrary.com) _Licence: Attribution 4.0 International (CC BY 4.0).
+_Legal note: "Boxing Bell" (info), "Short School Bell" (error), "Ding sound effect" (warning) and "Success sound effect" (success) mp3 from Free Sounds Library_ [_http://www.freesoundslibrary.com_](http://www.freesoundslibrary.com) _Licence: Attribution 4.0 International (CC BY 4.0).
 You are allowed to use sound effects free of charge and royalty free in your multimedia projects for commercial or non-commercial purposes._